This post contains affiliate links.

 Instructions

-- Sauce: Meanwhile, add all Cilantro Sauce ingredients to a blender and blitz until smooth.
+- Sauce (optional): Meanwhile, add all Cilantro Sauce ingredients to a blender and blitz until smooth.

-- Assemble: Spoon mushrooms into tortillas, topping with pickled red onions, fresh cilantro, sliced jalapeno, and a squeeze of lime.
+- Assemble: Spoon mushrooms into tortillas, topping with the Cilantro Sauce and your favorite fixings.

 This has become a house staple for the two of us who are trying to reduce the meat in our diet.
 Hurray for oyster mushrooms, and the treatment in this recipe keeps us coming back for more!